juniperonline/markdown_syntax_test/test_article.md

 Second difference is that regular functions can be hoisted - what does that mean?
 It means that the function can be declared and call it before the actual declaration.
 This is not possible with an arrow function, because it doesn't have a name.
 //hoisting example
-//may->can. + it means that
+//may->can. + it means that//

 The third difference is that ```this``` gets handled differently within arrow functions.
 With arrow functions the "this" keyword always represents the object that defined the arrow function initially.
 A detailed description of this can be found in the link below.

-//initially, of this you can find -> of this can be found
+//initially, of this you can find -> of this can be found//

 [#2.4 'this' behaviour in Arrow Function vs. Regular Functions in JavaScript.](https://youtu.be/ebfXbjY5nhg )